dojo/docs/dijit/form/DateTextBox.rst

 :Version: 1.0
 :Author: CraigRiecke

-dijit.form.DateTextBox:
+DateTextBox is a handy, easy-to-use date entry control.
+It allows typing or choosing a date from a drop-down calendar.  ``dijit.form.DateTextBox``:

 * is a `mapped form control <dijit/form#mapped>`_
-* validates against locale-sepcific i18n rules
+* validates against locale-sepcific `i18n <dojo/i18n>`_ rules
 * also validates against developer-provided constraints like min, max, valid days of the week, etc.

 Example